japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 submitStage submits the input `stage` or its missing parents (if there any stages not computed yet before the input `stage` could).

-NOTE: submitStage is also used to xref:scheduler:DAGSchedulerEventProcessLoop.adoc#resubmitFailedStages[resubmit failed stages].
+NOTE: submitStage is also used to scheduler:DAGSchedulerEventProcessLoop.md#resubmitFailedStages[resubmit failed stages].

 submitStage recursively submits any missing parents of the `stage`.